Illegally Grazed Horses

 We do not allow horses to be illegally grazed on our land.
-Where a horse is being grazed illegally we will attempt to contact the owner of the horse but if this is not possible a notice will be attached near to where they are being grazed requiring the removal of the horse(s).
+Where a horse is being grazed illegally we will attempt to contact the owner of the horse.
+Where this is not possible, a notice will be attached near to where they are being grazed requiring the removal of the horse(s).

 If they are not moved we will make arrangements to have the horse(s) removed.
-It should be pointed out that once a horse is impounded we will only be able to return it to its owners if a horse passport for the animal is provided.
+Once a horse is impounded we will only be able to return it to its owners if a horse passport for the animal is provided.

 Do we ever permit grazing on our land?

-Conservation grazing is individually permitted by our Conservation Officer on these sites and is undertaken in a controlled manner with particular hardy breeds (such as highland cattle and konic ponies).
-The owners of the horses have undertaken all necessary risk assessments and have safety procedures in place.
+Our Conservation Officer will individually permit conservation grazing on these sites.
+This is carried out in a controlled manner with particularly tough breeds (such as Highland Cattle and Konik ponies).
+The owners of these animals have to complete necessary risk assessments and have safety procedures in place.

-On sites such as these notices are permanently in place warning that any illegally grazing horses will be impounded under Section 41 of the Local Government (Miscellaneous Provisions) Act 1982.
-This Act deals with abandoned property left on publicly owned land and will result in their immediate removal.
+These sites have permanent notices in place warning against illegal grazing.
+Horses in violation of these warnings can be impounded under Section 41 of the Local Government (Miscellaneous Provisions) Act 1982 with immediate removal.
+The act is designed to deal with abandoned property left on publicly owned land.

-It should be noted that the council will remove any illegally grazed horses on its own land even if their welfare is not at risk.
+We will remove any illegally grazing horses on our land even if their welfare is not at risk.
 This is to protect public safety and prevent damage to land and the ecology.

 What about illegal grazing on private land?

-Where we are informed of a horse that has been abandoned on privately owned land, an attempt is made to contract the land owner in order to make sure they are aware of the situation and give advice on how to get the horse removed.
-Landowners actually become responsible for the care of the horse even if they have not given permission for them to be on their land.
-Landowners also become liable in the event of an accident or injury caused by the horses.
+While on the land, the landowner is responsible for the care of the horse even if they have not given permission for them to be on their land.
+Landowners will also be liable for any accidents or injuries caused by the horses.

 Steps to get a horse removed from private land

-- Report the horse(s) that have been placed on your land to the Police.
-This needs to be done within 24 hours
+- Report the horse(s) that has/have been placed on your land to the Police.
+This needs to be done within 24 hours;

-- Put up an Abandonment Notice [pdf] 168KB(s) on the land advising the owner they have 4 working days in which to remove their horse(s).
-This notice also gives others the opportunity to pass on any information they have on the owner of the horse(s)
+- Put up an Abandonment Notice [pdf] 168KB(s) on the land advising the owner they have four working days in which to remove their horse(s).
+This notice also gives others the opportunity to pass on any information they have on the owner of the horse(s);

-- If nobody comes forward after 4 working days the landowner can arrange for the horse(s) to be removed (there are a number of horse rescue charities and rehoming organisation that are able to give advice on this)
+- If nobody comes forward after four working days the landowner can arrange for the horse(s) to be removed (there are a number of horse rescue charities and re-homing organisations that are able to give advice on this).

 For advice on how to prevent fly-grazing and horse abandonment, as well as advice on how to deal with a horse on your land, please visit the Redwings Sanctuary website.
 This includes what you should do if an owner does come forward.